douguet/LEA3D/README.md

 Install:

-1. Python 3.7 and numpy
+1. Python 3.7 and Perl

-2. RDKit
+2. RDKit package (more information at https://www.rdkit.org/docs/Install.html)

 3. PyMOL (a molecular viewer; more information at https://pymolwiki.org)